siobyrne/young-dressage-horse-program-analysis/README.md

 | Lucky Strike | Lord Laurie | His Highness    | Germany        | Monika Hartwitch          | Hanoverian | Pan American Games                   |

 ### Overall Scores Analysis, 2002-2023
 I wanted to look at overall scores over the years, to see if there was a relationship between year and overall score.
 My hypothesis was that scores would have a positive trend over time, as both breeding and training of horses has improved over the years.
-I did not include the FEI 7 Year Old divivsion in this analysis, as this division has only been offered since 2022, and therefore does not have many data points, as seen in the summary table below.
+I did not include the FEI 7 Year Old division in this analysis, as this division has only been offered since 2022, and therefore does not have many data points, as seen in the summary table below.

 | Division   |   Number of Scores |   Mean Score |   Median Score |   Standard Deviation |   Variance |
 |:-----------|-------------------:|-------------:|---------------:|---------------------:|-----------:|